Pingli/SoloProjects/pacman/README.md

 #How to build

-Open solution in VS2015
+Open solution in Visual Studio 2015
-Set build target to Release
+Press build (x86 only)